Second Albanese ministry

-The second Albanese ministry is the 74th ministry of the Government of Australia.
+The second Albanese ministry is the 74th and current ministry of the Government of Australia.
 It is led by the country's 31st Prime Minister, Anthony Albanese.
 The second Albanese ministry succeeded the first Albanese ministry, following the federal election that took place on 3 May 2025 which saw Labor re-elected for a second term.

 As Labor extended their majority in the House of Representatives, Albanese told the media that they "are overflowing with talent."
-The Guardian commented that with the party making massive gains in Queensland and consolidating its positive position in Victoria, that the Prime Minister would have a "welcome headache" having to "manage internal pressure from some Labor members for ministerial promotions."
+The Guardian commented that with the party making massive gains in Queensland and consolidating its positive position in Victoria, the Prime Minister would have a "welcome headache" having to "manage internal pressure from some Labor members for ministerial promotions."

 The ministry was announced on 12 May 2025, and was sworn in the next day.

 Arrangement

 Media reports prior to a Labor caucus meeting on 9 May reported that the Labor Left faction selected senators Tim Ayres and Jess Walsh to replace departing First Albanese ministry ministers Bill Shorten and Stephen Jones, that the Victorian Right faction chose to replace First Albanese ministry attorney-general Mark Dreyfus's ministry spot with Sam Rae, and that First Albanese ministry science and industry minister Ed Husic was dropped due to an overrepresentation of the NSW Right faction in the ministry which has a legislated cap of 30 members excluding assistant ministers and special envoys.
 Other reports also indicated that Rebecca White and Daniel Mulino may receive roles.

 The ministry was announced by Albanese on 12 May 2025.
 Anne Aly and Tim Ayres, who were respectively an outer minister and assistant minister in the previous ministry, were elevated to cabinet to replace Dreyfus and Husic's cabinet spots.
 Aly was appointed as small business, international development and multicultural affairs minister, replacing Julie Collins, Pat Conroy and Tony Burke respectively.
 Ayres was appointed as industry and science minister, replacing Husic.
 Collins retained her agriculture portfolio, Conroy retained his defence industry and Pacific Islands affairs portfolios, while Burke retained all of his other portfolios including home affairs and arts.